Photo by Dmitry Zvolskiy

 Photo by Dmitry Zvolskiyfrom Pexels

-It’s the Great Australian Dream: buying your own home on a big block in the leafy ‘burbs.
+Most people dream of buying their own home one day on a big block of land.
 But as property prices and the demand for inner-city housing rise, more people are choosing the apartment life, which raises the question: is it harder to get a mortgage for an apartment than a house?

 The short answer is no.

-Lenders generally don’t discriminate too much when it comes to the type of building you’re buying – whether it’s a house, townhouse, duplex, or an apartment.
+Lenders aren't typically picky when it comes to the type of building you’re buying – whether it’s a house, townhouse, duplex, or an apartment.
 You can get a residential home loan for any of these types of properties, as well as for vacant land, investment properties and for the construction of a home (construction loans).